guillermo-carrasco/PyConSweden2015/parts/clinical-use-cases.md

 ## What are we doing?
-- Diagnosing children with rare inherited diseases
-  - Often shrouded in mystery
-  - Patients go undiagnosed for 15 years if they survive that long
+Diagnosing children with rare inherited diseases is a process that's often shrouded in mystery.
+Patients can go undiagnosed for 15 years, if they survive that long.
+Each individual test can only ever give indications of what the cause of the symtoms really is.
-- We are able to go straight for the root cause of the disease and deliver results in two weeks
-  - That's 1 possibly conclusive test over multiple garanteed inconclusive tests

-- We sequence the source code for life; DNA
-  - As the patient blood sample travels through our facility thousands of lines of Python code will eventually touch it.
+In contrast, using DNA sequencing technologies, we are able to go straight for the root cause of the disorder and deliver conclusive results in *two weeks*.
+As the patient sample travels through our facility thousands of lines of Python code will eventually touch it.

-- Tremendous effect on patients, families, and society/healthcare system
-  - Treatment, knowledge of our bodies, and reduced suffering for everyone involved
+This has tremendous effect on patients, families, and society/healthcare system.
+It can lead to treatment, knowledge of our bodies, and reduced suffering for everyone involved.

-- People still hesitate: analysis is not trivial
-  - "like looking for a needle in a haystack ... of needels"
-  - Huge amounts of data, 99.9% no one really knows what to do with or how to store and backup
+However, people still hesitate mainly because of the high initial cost and because the analysis is not trivial.
+Someone compared it to: "looking for a needle in a haystack ... of needels".
+For each patient, relatively, we generate huge amounts of data, 99.9% of which no one really knows what to do with or interpret.

-    - It's a little like nuclear power plants - we generate a lot of "waste" that no ones has figured out a plan to do with
+Prices are coming down rather rapidly but to be honest it's a little like nuclear power plants - we generate a lot of "waste" that no ones has figured out a plan to do with.

 ## Why are we doing this?
 Non-python
 - In the beginning there was ...
 Excel